slackhq/nebula/README.md

 ## Documentation

-Take a look at our [Quick Start](https://www.defined.net/nebula/quick-start/) to dive right in and create your first Nebula network.
+Check out our [Quick Start](https://www.defined.net/nebula/quick-start/) to dive right in and start building your first Nebula network.

 Learn all about the [Nebula](https://www.defined.net/nebula/introduction/) project.